autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-02-fuel-cell-frame-construction.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-07-02T08:50:36+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/fuel-cell-frame-construction"
+excerpt: "Work on the fuel cell frame, including welding!"
 title: "Fuel Cell frame construction"
-excerpt: "Work on the fuel cell frame, including welding!"
-author: chris
-url: 'fuel-cell-frame-construction'
-tags:  [ 240z, datsun ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 This morning I set out into the garage to tackle a fairly large task, at least in my mind.
 My goal was to build a frame that will secure my 15 gallon fuel cell to the Project 240Z.
 In case you don't want to read the rest of this post, I was successful!